Scholarship for International Research Fees (SIRF)Â [F51416]

 19.10 Suspensions must not exceed two years in total under any circumstances.

 19.11 International scholarship holders must seek advice from the Universityâ€™s International Centre in relation to the effect that a period of suspension may have in relation to visa regulations.
-A SIRF scholarship holder will not be covered by Overseas Student Health Cover during a period of suspension.
+A SIRF holder will not be covered by Overseas Student Health Cover during a period of suspension.

 20.1 An award offered at the University may not be taken up at another institution.